devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ### AWS Backup

+- Regional service.
 - A fully-managed service that makes it easy to centralize and automate data protection across AWS services, in the cloud and on-premises.
 Using this service, you can configure backup policies and monitor activity for your AWS resources in one place.
 It allows you to automate and consolidate backup tasks that were previously performed service-by-service and remove the need to create custom scripts and manual processes.
 - Supports continuous backups and point-in-time recovery (PITR) in addition to snapshot backups.
 With continuous backups, you can restore your AWS Backup-supported resource by rewinding it back to a specific time that you choose within 1 second of precision (going back a maximum of 35 days).
 Continuous backup works by first creating a full backup of your resource and then constantly backing up your resource’s transaction logs.
 PITR restore works by accessing your full backup and replaying the transaction log to the time that you tell AWS Backup to recover.

 ### Amazon Elastic Block Store (Amazon EBS)

+- Tied to one AZ.
+The EBS snapshots are regional.
 - Block storage.
 - Can attach multiple volumes to one instance.
 - We can de-attach from one instance and attach to another.